adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 ---
 title: Using recursion to modify all the text in a React/JSX node
 date: "2022-09-20"
 description: "How can we write a function to modify all the text found inside of a React/JSX node, even when its full of other nodes and texts?
-This is a good problem to learn about recursion with."
+This is a good problem to learn about recursion with..."
 ---

 How can we write a function to modify all the text found inside of a React/JSX node, even when its full of other nodes and texts?
 This is a good problem to learn about recursion with.